-- Accredited by AdvancED / SACS CASI Southern Association of Colleges and Schools Council on Accreditation and School Improvement - ♦ Member of Texas Private School Association - Associate School of American Montessori Society
+- Accredited by Cognia the North Central Association Commission on Accreditation and School Improvement, the Northwest Accreditation Commission, and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement. - ♦ Member of Texas Private School Association - Associate School of American Montessori Society

 Country Day School of Arlington (CDSA) is Texas state licensed facility.
-If at any time there is a licensing concerns regarding this facility contact the Texas Department of Licensing: 1501 Circle Drive #310, Fort Worth, TX 76119 ph:817-321-8607
+If at any time there is a licensing concerns regarding this facility contact the Texas Department of Licensing: 1501 Circle Drive #310, Fort Worth, TX 76119 ph: 817-321-8607